Wuchang: Fallen Feathers: Development

 According to Xia Siyuan, "Our game's world is based on a parallel universe concept - one that branched off from our own reality due to a small divergence during the time of Duyu.
 Building on that idea, we consulted a wide range of historical texts, studied numerous Ming Dynasty artifacts, and visited museums to deepen our understanding.
 From there, we created a full timeline and narrative arc spanning from the Duyu era to the Ming Dynasty, striving to make the world feel authentic and believable.
 We also drew inspiration from cultural traditions such as the Sanxingdui civilization, Sichuan opera face-changing, and the iron flower ritual, as well as from Ming-era Confucian, Buddhist, and Taoist philosophies and the evolution of firearms.
 These influences have been woven directly into the gameplay.
 Our hope is that these elements not only capture the historical atmosphere but also allow players to truly experience the unique cultural richness of the region."
-He described the particular Ming period as a time of transition and uncertainty — marked by political collapse, widespread conflict, and major shifts in worldview — a kind of instability that enabled them to explore deeper themes such as decay, fate, and transformation in a grounded way.
+Furthermore, he said that the particular period during the Ming dynasty was a time of transition and uncertainty that was marked by political collapse, widespread conflict, and major shifts in worldview, which reflects a kind of instability that enabled the team to explore deeper themes such as decay, fate, and transformation in a grounded way.

 According to Xia, "For boss designs, we drew inspiration from Chinese history and culture, especially archaeological discoveries like Sanxingdui, as well as elements from Chinese mythology and folk stories, such as the Classic of Mountains and Seas and the 'Jiangkou Sunken Silver' legend.
 We hope to convey the uniqueness of these bosses through visual design, while also interpreting the 'Chinese-style supernatural' genre in the story."

 Bai Wuchang's movements were created using motion capture of a female martial artist's performances.

+The game's soundtrack was produced by 8082 Audio.
+It employed Chinese musical instruments, such as the guqin, xiao, xun, erhu, and others.
+Its creation process was closely aligned to the game's scene design, which resulted in elements such as the distant sound of the xiao in deep mountain forests, the low tones of the xun in ritual scenes, and the impassioned drumbeats in combat segments.

 Xia commented that the success of Black Myth: Wukong provided many positive signs and boosted confidence in the future of Chinese studios as well as validated the market, while internally it confirmed that developing Wuchang: Fallen Feathers was the right decision and the game was on the right track.